Home Case Studies

 4. 4

-Growth.
-Enabled Subscribe & Save on all 14 ASINs with a 10% discount on 5+ item subscriptions.
-Built a virtual bundle combining dry food + topper that became the #3 revenue-generating ASIN within 90 days.
-Subscribe & Save grew to 41% of total revenue by month 16, creating a predictable recurring base that de-risked the entire P&L.
+Subscribe & Save Engine.
+Enabled S&S on all 14 ASINs with tiered discounts.
+Built a virtual bundle (dry + topper) that hit #3 in the subcategory within 90 days.
+S&S grew to 41% of revenue by month 16, creating a predictable recurring base.

 Revenue Growth vs. TACoS Reduction (16 Months)